Dalton Pass: Battle of Balete Pass

-The Japanese strategy during the Battle of Luzon was to fight a delaying retreat from Baguio to Bayombong, and then to a final defensive position in Kiangan, Ifugao.
+The strategy of occupying Japanese troops during the Battle of Luzon was to fight a delaying retreat from Baguio to Bayombong, and then to a final defensive position in Kiangan, Ifugao.
 The pass was the only access between Central Luzon and the Cagayan Valley, and was the scene of much bloody fighting in the Battle of Luzon, during the final stages of World War II.

 Balete Pass lies along Highway 5 from San Jose, Nueva Ecija and Santa Fe, Nueva Vizcaya and became a defensive position for General Tomoyuki Yamashita's forces.
-A similar defensive battle was fought at Salacsac Pass, along the Villa Verde Trail joining San Nicolas, Pangasinan and Santa Fe.
+The similar, defensive Battle of Villa Verde Trail was fought at Salacsac Pass, the trail joining San Nicolas, Pangasinan and Santa Fe.

 Japanese General Yoshiharu Iwanaka's 2nd Tank Division fought a retreating battle from San Jose to Dupax, before confronting the American 32nd Division, under the command of Maj.
 Gen. William H. Gill, at Salacsac Pass in early March 1945.
 That left the Japanese 10th Division, under the command of Lt.
 Gen. Yasuyuki Okamoto, to confront the American 25th Division, under the command of Maj.
 Gen. Charles L. Mullins, at Balete Pass.

 According to Ogawa, "When Balete was about to be captured, those unable to move were left to die after much pain and agony.
 Some of the more fortunate were given potassium cyanide or hand grenades to dispose of themselves quickly."
 The Americans took the Balete area on 31 May 1945.